LorisYounger/VPet/Tutorial_en.md

 # VPet-Simulator Tutorial

-**This tutorial only automatically opens the first time you start the program and when you start it after an update** *If you can see this file automatically open every time you start Desktop pet, that is a bug.
+**This tutorial automatically opens only when you start the program for the first time or after an update** *If this file pops up every time you start Desktop pet, that is a bug.
 Please report it to me*

-[Data Calculation](#Data Calculation), which affects the attribute changes for the Virtual Pet, is on by default, but can be toggled under System > Interact.
-Data Collection toggles whether or not consumption of the Virutal Pet's attributes, such as stamina, mood, hunger, and thirst, is on.
+[Data Calculation](#Data Calculation), which affects whether or not there will be changes in the Virtual Pet's attributes, including stamina, mood, hunger, and thirst, etc. This feature is turned on by default, but you can switch it off under System > Interact.

-The core gameplay is the progression of the Virtual Pet, while automatic actions such as walking around, dazing, crouching, and so on needs the player to be present to witness them.
+The core gameplay revolves taking care of your Virtual Pet.
+However, more automatic actions, such as wandering around, spacing out, squatting, etc., can be seen only when the game is idle.

-## How 2 Play
+## Basics

 ### Right Click to Open/Close the Menu Bar